Iretha/design-patterns/src/com/smdev/creational/prototype/prototype.md

 ## Cons:
 - Hard to extend, because you should be careful when adding new properties.
-Sometimes you may need to extends the clone method implementation as well
+Sometimes you may need to extend the clone method implementation as well
-- You should decide depending on business requirements what copy you need (shell/ deep)
+- You should decide depending on business requirements what copy you need (shell/ deep/ smth else)
-- Each subclass of Prototype must implement the clone() operation which may be difficult.
+- Each subclass of Prototype must implement the clone() operation, which might be difficult
 - Implementing clone() can be difficult when not all members support the clone operation
 - Sometimes you can achieve circular references